tonethar/IGME-230-GDD-Spring-2018/notes/weekly-notes.md

 - Finish "It was a Dark & Stormy night" demo in class - by adding styles

 ## Week 4
+### Day 1
+- Look at 230 home page submissions - most of them will probably not look great - but's that OK at this point

 ## Week 5